contao/docs/docs/manual/article-management/content-elements.en.md

 The content element "Form" adds a form to the article.
 For information on creating and managing forms, see the [Form Generator](../../formulargenerator/) section.

-**Form:** Select the form you want to insert here.
+**Form:** Select the form you want to insert.

 ## Module

 The content element "Module" adds a frontend module to the article.
-You already know how to create and configure modules from the section [Module Management](../../modulverwaltung/) .
+You already know how to create and configure modules from the section [Module Management](../../modulverwaltung/).

 **Module:** Here you select the module you want to insert.

-The HTML output depends on the respective module type.
+The HTML output depends on the module type.

 ## Article teaser

 The content element "Article teaser" adds the teaser text of another article to the article, followed by a read more link.
 Clicking on this link will take you directly to the linked article.

-**Article:** Here you choose the original article.
+**article:** Here you select the original article.

-**Individual template:** Here you can overwrite the standard template `ce_teaser`.
+**Individual template:** Here you can overwrite the standard `ce_teaser`template.

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_teaser first last ce_text block">